-Depending on your needs, you may require insulin as prescribed by your doctor.
-If you take insulin during your pregnancy, it is unlikely that you are going to need to take it for the rest of your life after you give birth.
-Being on insulin just means that your pancreas needs a little bit of help getting the right amount of insulin.
-Insulin will not hurt the baby, and it does not lead to your pancreas becoming weaker in the future.
+Depending on your needs, your doctor may prescribe insulin to help manage blood sugars.
+If you take insulin during your pregnancy, it is unlikely that you are going to need to take it for the rest of your life.
+Being on insulin just means that your pancreas needs a little bit of help to produce the right amount of insulin in pregnancy.
+Insulin will not hurt the baby, and does not cause your pancreas to become weaker in the future.

 Will I Need Insulin?